Developing Human Performance

 1.2 Leadership Defined

 The intent of this lesson is for participants to examine the connection between their expectations of an ideal boss and their understanding of leadership.
-This lesson helps clarify what leadership is and the role of emotional intelligence as participants identify skills required to be an effective leader.
+This lesson helps clarify what leadership is and the role of emotional intelligence as participants identify the skills required to be an effective leader.

 1.3 The Leader-as-Coach